lichess-org/leroyjenkins/README.md

 ```

 # Info
-This program assumes it's able to use `tail -F` to follow a file which will have single IP addresses written to each line.
-When a given IP address shows up too often before their cache times out, then it will add it to the provided ipset which can be used with iptables to limit traffic
+leroyjenkins reads data from stdin, and assumes each line is an IP address.
+Use in combination with standard unix tools like `tail -F`.
+When an IP address shows up too often before its cache times out, it will added to the ipset with the specified timeout.
+Note that leroyjenkins itself does nothing wrt to your iptable rules.
+Use iptables (or your firewall of choice) to ban traffic when the IP matches any in the ipset.